 - Create a function for users to bookmark stories to read later

-- Build a search function to discover new articles across the platform.
+- Build a search function to discover new articles across the platform

-Hiring a developer or dev team to build this application would cost thousands, if not tens-of-thousands of dollars.
-As you launch and grow in users, our paid plans allow you to host the product on your own custom domain, starting from as low as $25 per month.
+As you launch and grow in users, our paid plans allow you to host the product on your own custom website URL, starting from as low as $25 per month.
 Some templates and plugins may cost more, but you can build all the functionality of a news app without any additional costs.

 Ready to join the no-code movement?
 Register your free account here and get started today.